 The funding opportunities, which focus on rangeland rehabilitation and the Ecosystem Management Understanding™ (EMU) process, are now open, with landholders who are based in the Western Local Land Services region and fit the outlined criteria, encouraged to apply.

 Opportunity one — rangeland rehabilitation

 The rangeland rehabilitation program has a priority area within the Western region which is the Coolibah-Black Box Woodlands (CBB Woodland) endangered ecological community.
 Successful applicants in this program will carry out soil erosion works that will improve the condition of vegetation in the CBB Woodland.
-A map of the Woodland (the priority area) is included in the guidelines which can be accessed by clicking here.
+A map of the Woodland (the priority area) is included in the guidelines on the Local Land Services website.

 Opportunity two — Ecosystem Management Understanding

 EMU participants will be shown how to understand landscape processes, conditions and trends with on-ground projects developed that address ecological sustainability and agricultural productivity.
 The EMU program does not have a priority area however all applicants must be based within the Western Local Land Services region (see website).